anagha-ravinarayan/quote-generator/README.md

-# quote-generator

-Random Quote Generator website developed with HTML5, CSS3 and Vanilla Javascript.
+# Random Quote Generator

+A responsive, mobile-friendly website which generates random motivational quotes at the click of a button.

 Hosted at **https://anagha-ravinarayan.github.io/quote-generator/**

+Developed with HTML5, CSS3 and Vanilla Javascript.